Join an interactive clinical nutrition training program led by international experts.

 Target Audience

 Health care practitioners at any level of practice or training who wish to improve their understanding and practice of clinical nutrition in adult and/or pediatric patients.
-The course is designed primarily for physicians, advanced practice providers (ARNPS or PAs), registered dietitians, and pharmacists.
+The program is designed primarily for physicians, advanced practice providers (ARNPS or PAs), registered dietitians, and pharmacists.

 Learning Objectives